Skip to main content

 • Not require unnecessary documentation that duplicates what they already have

-When the insurer violates these duties — by ignoring your claim, delaying investigation, or demanding documents as a stall tactic — they may be in violation of the California Fair Claims Settlement Practices Act.
+When the insurer violates these duties — by ignoring your claim, delaying investigation, or demanding documents as a stall tactic — they may be in violation of the California Fair Claims Settlement Practices Regulations.
 Understanding the insurer's obligations helps you recognize when demands made of you are legitimate versus when they are being used as delay tactics.

 California's Prejudice Requirement: Non-Compliance Is Not Automatic Denial